Why Progressive Web Apps Should Be Your Business Choice Over a Native App

 So let's start looking at how progressive web apps stack up against native applications.
 You will learn why your business should almost always select a PWA.

-WHY BUILD A MOBILE APP
+WHY BUILD A MOBILE AP

 WHEN NO ONE USES IT?